microchip-pic-avr-examples/dspic33ck-curiosity-i2c-eeprom-demo/README.md

 ## Operation

+- Run Tera Term or any serial terminal and set the baud-rate to 9600, data bits as 8, stop bits as 1, parity to none and flow control to none
-- Demo code writes predefined 256 bytes of charecter in EEPROM which is 1 block size of 24C08 and reads back the same data.
+- Demo code writes predefined 256 bytes of character in EEPROM which is 1 block size of 24C08 and reads back the same data.
 - The write data can be changed by modifying `clientWriteData` in main.c

 ## MCC settings for reference